 Cash for innovators

 R&D tax relief is a big deal for small businesses (and bigger ones too through the RDEC Scheme).
 In fact, they're undoubtedly the single biggest funding mechanism for those investing in innovative projects.
 Unfortunately “R&D tax credits” or "R&D tax relief" are not only uninspiring names, they're also a really poor description of the scheme.
 This means thousands of small companies are missing out even though the government wants to give this cash away.
 So we like to describe it more simply as cash for innovators.
-Have a look at our infographic which shows the latest R&D tax relief statistics.

 To see if you're eligible for R&D tax relief, take the Babbage Test now.
 It takes less than a minute and if you pass, give us a ring and we’ll explain what to do next.
 We’re friendly and we won’t stalk you ever after with sales calls or spammy emails.